-Seen here (from left to right): Stella Chesang and Jackline Chepngeno in action during the 2018 FNB Cape Town 12 ONERUN.
+Seen here (from left to right): Stella Chesang and Jackline Chepngeno in action during the 2018 ABSA Cape Town 12 ONERUN.

 Photo Credit: Tobias Ginsberg

-Stella Chesang will be back in action at the 5th edition of the FNB Cape Town 12 ONERUN on Sunday 19 May 2019.
+Stella Chesang will be back in action at the 5th edition of the ABSA Cape Town 12 ONERUN on Sunday 19 May 2019.

 “I hadn’t recovered enough from Brisbane (Commonwealth Games).
 I had also raced hard frequently in the buildup to Brisbane.
 So I didn’t have the final extra push in the legs when Jackline (Chepngeno) went.
 But this year I have raced a bit less, with the only big competition the World Cross Country Championships in Aarhus.”
 Chesang won the Uganda National Championships to qualify for those World Championships.

 The World Champion in Mountain Running had a solid 2018, setting PB’s in the 10km (31:14), 12km (39:28) and 15km (47.19) as well as winning the Commonwealth Games title in the 10 000m.